25.02.25

-Progress of gender equality has been uneven and has stalled in many countries.
+Progress on gender equality has been uneven and even stalled in many countries.
 Currently, no country is on track to achieve gender equality by 2030.
 Women’s rights to this day continue to be challenged.

 Investing in care is investing in the well-being of society and our future.
 Mothers play a critical role in both the family unit and the broader economic and social fabric of communities.
 When they are recognised as such and adequately supported, the benefits ripple across various dimensions of societal well-being.
 Empowered mothers shape the future.